 The use of uniforms by these organizations is often an effort in branding and developing a standard corporate image but also has important unifying effects on the employees required to wear a uniform.

-Whether it was the country nurse who made house calls with the village doctor or the nurse in the largest city hospitals tending to the citizens living in the metros, white was the standard color and there were few departure from the norm in the style of clothing.
+Whether it was the country nurse who made house calls with the village doctor or the nurse in the largest city hospitals tending to the citizens living in the metros, white was the standard colour and there were few departures from the norm in the style of clothing.

-Like uniforms worn by security or military personnel, medical professionals too wear uniforms that are known as medical scrubs.
+Like uniforms are worn by security or military personnel, medical professionals to wear uniforms that are known as medical scrubs.
 Nurses have been wearing uniforms since the Victorian era but surgeons have started wearing scrubs only a hundred years ago with just an apron over their regular clothes.
-Surgical procedures were conducted in an operating theater.
+Surgical procedures were conducted in an operating theatre.
 Surgeons used non-surgical equipment and operated bare-handed and came out of the operating theatre invariably blood splattered.
-In complete disparity to today's awareness of hygiene and fastidiousness during surgery, surgeons of yore wielded the scalpel like hunters rather than precision wielding surgeons.
+In complete disparity to today's awareness of hygiene and fastidiousness during surgery, surgeons of yore wielded the scalpel-like hunters rather than precision wielding surgeons.

 Often people prefer to use uniform scrubs as they appear to be more easy-going and informal, which is great when you are trying to comfort your ailing patients.
 Dental Uniforms are not much different from the other medical fraternity.
 Keeping in pace with the equality of the sexes the new style of medical uniforms are more convenient to buy as they can be bought in unisex styles and can be worn by both male and female medical staff.